 Many people do not get enough potassium.
 Diets rich in potassium may help to maintain healthy blood pressure.
 Dairy products, especially dairy milk and yogurt, and fortified soy milk, provide potassium.

-Vitamin D functions in the body to maintain proper levels of calcium and phosphorous, thereby helping to build and maintain bones.
+Vitamin D helps the body maintain proper levels of calcium and phosphorous, which helps to build and maintain bones.
 Milk and soy milk that are fortified with vitamin D are good sources of this nutrient.
-Other sources include some fish such as salmon, and other foods fortified with vitamin D.
+Other sources include some fish such as salmon and foods fortified with vitamin D.

 Calcium and vitamin D are important nutrients at any age.
-Intake of dairy products that contain these nutrients help to:
+Eating or drinking dairy products that have these nutrients help to:

-- Promote bone health and prevent the onset of osteoporosis in adults, most of whom do not get enough of these nutrients.
+- Promote bone health and prevent the start of osteoporosis in adults.

-For those who choose not to consume dairy products
+For those who choose not to eat or drink dairy products

-For individuals who choose dairy alternatives, fortified soy milk and yogurt - which have calcium, vitamin A, and vitamin D added - are included as part of the Dairy Group because their nutrition content is similar to dairy milk and yogurt.
+Fortified soy milk and yogurt with added calcium, vitamin A, and vitamin D are a part of the Dairy Group.
+This is because their nutrition content is like dairy milk and yogurt.

-Other products sold as “milks” but made from plants (e.g., almond, rice, coconut, oat, and hemp “milks”) may contain calcium, but they are not included as part of the Dairy Group because their nutrition content is not similar to dairy milk and fortified soy milk.
+Other products sold as “milks” but made from plants like almond, rice, coconut, oat, and hemp “milks” may have calcium.
+But, they are not a part of the Dairy Group because their nutrition content is not like dairy milk and fortified soy milk.

-- Calcium-fortified juices, cereals, breads, and plant based milk alternatives such as rice milk, or almond milk
+- Calcium-fortified plant-based milk alternatives, such as rice milk or almond milk

-- Some leafy greens (collard and turnip greens, kale, bok choy)
+- Some leafy greens, such as collard and turnip greens, spinach, kale, and bok choy

 For more information, see the Dietary Guidelines for Americans, 2020-2025: Food Sources of Calcium.